Section 353 IPC>

 • The term "assault" refers to any act that creates an apprehension in another person that they will be subjected to the use of criminal force.
 This does not necessarily involve physical contact; a mere threat or attempt can suffice.

-• Criminal force involves the intentional use of force without the consent of the person against whom it is directed, intending to cause harm, injury, or annoyance.
+• Criminal Conspiracy force involves the intentional use of force without the consent of the person against whom it is directed, intending to cause harm, injury, or annoyance.
 It is important to note that using force must be unlawful and intended to achieve an illegal objective.

 Intent